richardanaya/pinephone-gtk-rs-starter/README.md

 ## Compilation

+Check out my `Makefile`

+Notice how I compile glade, images, and css into a single `.gresource` file, this let's me embed the bytes of all the things my app needs into my Rust app.

 Currently I compile this on my desktop for quick iteration and my phone to test out.

 * in debug mode, the app will be about the size of a pinephone